cuernodegazpacho/legotrain/README.md

 battery voltages as well (see video with example).

 Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.
+I tested only that the basic compound train (without track signals) works correctly, that is, it starts, stops, accelerates, deccelerates, and reverses correctly, and its headlights also work as expected.

 #### Color LED signals